 Kent State’s School of Digital Sciences Records Remarkable Growth in First Year

-Both an interdisciplinary school and an independent school, Kent State’s School of Digital Sciences offers unique program options.
+Both an interdisciplinary school and an independent school, the School of Digital Sciences offers unique program options.

-Robert A. Walker, director of the School of Digital Sciences at Kent State, said the idea is to expose students to a broad range of technologies often from multiple points of view.
+Robert A. Walker, director of the School of Digital Sciences, says the idea is to expose students to a broad range of technologies often from multiple points of view.

-“The setup of this program is very beneficial because you encounter multiple things from different points of view,” Walker said.
+“The setup of this program is very beneficial because you encounter multiple things from different points of view,” Walker says.

 The new program is a learning process for all involved, and the growth has exceeded expectations.